duvandekoker/duvandekoker/README.md

 #### Principles

-* We learn from failure - We encourage failure, embrace setbacks, and allow mistakes.
-We learn, iterate and grow from them.
+* Learn from failure - encourage failure, embrace setbacks, and allow mistakes.
+Learn, iterate and grow from them.
-* We are obvious - The experiences we craft are obvious, transparent and inevitable.
-We go the extra mile to make the experience feel predictably inevitable.
+* Be obvious - The experiences I craft are obvious, transparent and inevitable.
+I go the extra mile to make the experience feel predictably inevitable.
-* We make it accessible and inclusive - Everything we build should be accessible, responsive and inclusive.
-We sacrifice elegance over inclusiveness, readability and legibility.
+* Make it accessible and inclusive - Everything should be accessible, responsive and inclusive.
+Sacrifice elegance over inclusiveness, readability and legibility.

 **Mozilla's mission stement resonantes with me**
 Our mission is to ensure the Internet is a global public resource, open and accessible to all.
 An Internet that truly puts people first, where individuals can shape their own experience and are empowered, safe and independent.